-Customers of Australian banks can choose from a wide range of account options.
-These include:
+Customers of Australian banks can choose from a wide range of account options, including:

 - Everyday transaction accounts.
 As the name suggests, these common bank accounts are used for all your daily transactions.
-You can typically deposit and withdraw money whenever you like, allowing you to take care of any purchases or expenses that may arise.
+These are equivalent to checking accounts in the US.
+You can deposit and withdraw money whenever you like, allowing you to take care of any purchases or expenses that may arise.

 - Savings accounts.
 These accounts are very similar to transaction accounts but offer you a higher interest rate to help you boost your savings balance.
 You can sometimes even take advantage of bonus interest rates if you deposit a certain amount into your account on a regular basis, so it’s worth comparing what offers are available.
 Savings accounts typically let you access your funds whenever you wish and can be linked to your transaction account.